 For almost 20 years Kim Lowe has lawyered from the trenches.
 Kim lawyers from experience, using her knowledge of the law and understanding of how both for-profit and nonprofit business enterprises operate.

-Emilee Walters is a second year law student at the St. Thomas School of Law.
+Emilee Walters is our first Avisen Legal Fellow and a third-year law student at the St. Thomas School of Law.
 Emilee is our first Avisen Fellow alum exploring a legal career in business law.